d2l-ai/d2l-en/chapter_computer-vision/semantic-segmentation-and-dataset.md

 ### Read the Data Set

 Using the custom `VOCSegDataset` class, we create the training set and testing set instances.
-We assume the random cropping operation outputs images in the shape $320\times 480$.
+We assume the random cropping operation output images in the shape $320\times 480$.
 Below, we can see the number of examples retained in the training and testing sets.

 ```{.python .input  n=10}
 crop_size = (320, 480)